5 minute read

 After checking the tick hot spots (head, belly, feet) do a through brushing from head to tail.
 While brushing watch for black spots and use your fingers to feel for bumps.
 A through-row brushing will also help you identify fleas and keep your dog clean which is a core principle of tick management.

 Wow that’s a lot of information to digest!
-Lets might be easier by breaking it into three simple parts:
+Lets make be easier by breaking it into three simple parts:

 To reduce your dogs exposure to the above diseases its necessary to tackle ticks strategically and systematically.
 This can be accomplished using the strategies we discussed in the preceeding paragraphs.
 A comprehensive tick management approach will address each of these areas.